 How Do Level 1 Merchants Comply with PCI DSS?

-Level 1 merchants and service providers must also have a qualified security assessor (QSA) or internal security assessor perform an onsite audit every year.
-The assessor will review the SAQ and compare it with the findings from the onsite audit to complete an annual report on compliance.
+Level 1 merchants and service providers must also have a Qualified Security Assessor (QSA) or internal security assessor perform an onsite audit annually.
+The assessor will review the SAQ and compare it with the findings from the onsite audit to complete an annual compliance report.

 Criteria